Twitter faces more heat as FIRs registered for depicting distorted India map, allowing child sexual abuse material | Law-Order

 On Friday, Twitter again drew flak after it briefly blocked IT Minister Ravi Shankar Prasad from accessing his account over alleged violation of US copyright law -- a move that was immediately slammed by the minister as being arbitrary and in gross violation of IT rules.

-The Parliamentary Standing Committee on Information Technology chaired by Congress MP Shashi Tharoor has now asked Twitter to reply within two days on locking of accounts of Prasad and Tharoor.
+The Parliamentary Standing Committee on Information Technology, chaired by Congress MP Shashi Tharoor, has now asked Twitter to reply within two days on the locking of accounts of Prasad and Tharoor.

 Several members of the panel had categorically told Twitter officials who earlier appeared before it that the rule of the land is supreme not the social media platform's policies.

-Twitter and the government have been on a collision course on multiple other issues in the past months, including during the farmers' protest against the agri laws and later when the microblogging platform tagged political posts of several leaders of the ruling party BJP as ''manipulated media''.
+Twitter and the government have been on a collision course on multiple other issues in the past months, including during the farmers' protest against the new agri laws and when the microblogging platform tagged political posts of several leaders of the ruling BJP as ''manipulated media''.

 The Information and Technology ministry has called out Twitter on a number of occasions for attempting to dictate terms to the world's largest democracy.